-An entity applies those amendments to borrowing costs incurred on or after the beginning of
+An entity applies those amendments to borrowing costs incurred on or after the beginning of the annual reporting period in which the entity first applies those amendments.

 The amendments do not have a material effect on the Group's consolidated financial statements since the Group's current practice is in line with these amendments.